-In our latest Peer Session: Sustainability in Manufacturing Supply Chains, aim10x Innovators Network members discussed key insights on ESG as presented by Anne-Marie Schoonbeek, Founder and COO of Key ESG and Joao Guarisse, o9’s Sales Director, and former McKinsey Engagement Manager.
+In our latest Roundtable: Sustainability in Manufacturing Supply Chains, aim10x Innovators Network members discussed key insights on ESG as presented by Anne-Marie Schoonbeek, Founder and COO of Key ESG and Joao Guarisse, o9’s Sales Director, and former McKinsey Engagement Manager.

 For many companies, Environmental, Social and Governance (ESG) practices are evolving into a strategic driver that carries influence across the business, especially as integrated reporting becomes more prevalent.
 Core to ESG is the multi-stakeholder approach that includes investors, customers, suppliers, and employees who increasingly demand company practices to align with sustainable values.